Enforced disappearance: Hong Kong

 Lee Bo (李波) was a dual citizen of Hong Kong and the United Kingdom.
 On 30 December 2015 evening, Lee disappeared.
 His wife shortly received a phone call from him (with caller ID from Shenzhen) in which he explained in Mandarin (not Cantonese in which they would usually converse) he had to assist with some investigation for a while, and he could not be home nor provide more information for a while.

 Lee was a co-owner of the Causeway Bay Books and the Might Current publishing house that specialized in selling books concerning the political gossip and other lurid subjects of the Chinese Communist Party leaders.
 These books were banned from mainland China but were popular among the tourists visiting Hong Kong.
 Towards the end of October 2015, four co-owners and managers of the bookstore and publisher, Gui Minhai, Lui Bo (呂波), Cheung Jiping (張志平), and Lam Wing-kei, went missing from Thailand and mainland China, believed to be detained by the Central Case Examination Group.
 Lee had expressed concern for his safety in various interviews after his colleagues disappeared and intentionally left all travel documents at home (confirmed by his wife after his disappearance).

 Lee's disappearance drew wide attention.
 The disappearance of all five men were speculated to be connected to some upcoming news releases that would have embarrassed the Chinese Communist Party.
 Hong Kong citizens, under one-country two-systems, are supposedly to be protected by the Basic Law in that PRC law enforcement cannot operate in the special administrative region (SAR).
-Most laws in mainland China do not apply.
 Lee's disappearance was considered a threat to Article 27 and most importantly the many rights, freedom, and protection promised to Hong Kong citizens often denied in mainland China.